Celebrating Simulation’s Impact on Healthcare | Healthcare Simulation Week 2019

 Change is constant in healthcare and, because of this, those training healthcare providers to be most effective in their roles inevitably have to evolve their teaching methods as well.
 Simulation training is often cited as a powerful means to promote experiential learning and improve learner retention – all while mitigating the impact of change.
 Read our latest eBook on this topic

-May 6, 2018 – May 6-12, 2018, marks National Nurses Week and National Hospital Week, a week where we celebrate nurses and providers everywhere who stand in the gap between patient risk and zero preventable harm.
-Sara’s is one such story, showing how a nurse, only two years into nursing and new to the ED, drew on her simulation experience to make a decision that saved her patient’s life.
+Sara, only two years into nursing and new to the ED, drew on her simulation experience to make a decision that ultimately saved her patient’s life.